10 Things I did to Go from a $179 Course Launch to a $10,000 Course Launch

 After a little over a month and a half of intense hours pouring my heart into this course, it was finally ready to enter the world.
 It was ready to be launched, baby!

-So what did I do for my launch?
+So what did I do for my first ever launch?

 Well, after posting maybe a couple of behind-the-scenes photos on social media leading up to the course release, I crafted and sent what I thought was the perfect email to announce my course out to my entire email list (which was at about 8,000 people at the time), with a link to the sales page.